-Program Activities for FY 2019 - 2021: Describe any actions that will be taken to achieve a "Good" rating in any category not currently rated as "Good," including measurable milestones.
+Program Activities for FY 2020 - 2022: Describe any actions that will be taken to achieve a "Good" rating in any category not currently rated as "Good," including measurable milestones.

-Illinois' permenant employee devoted to CMV crash data entry will continue to enter all cmv-related crashes within the 90 day requirement to ensure timely reporting.
-Illinois is targeting an increase of the crash timeliness rating to 'good' during by first quarter.
+Illinois' is devoting any additional resources when available for CMV crash data entry will continue an effort to enter all cmv-related crashes within the 90 day requirement to ensure timely reporting.
+Illinois is targeting maintaining the 'good' crash timeliness rating during this year.